Justin Nozuka: Life and career

-In 2008, Nozuka toured with Marié Digby and Eric Hutchinson.
-From August through November 2008, he toured the US with Gabe Dixon Band and Jay Nash as well as through parts of Europe.
-In the beginning of 2009, he toured the United States again, this time co-headlining with Missy Higgins and special guest Lenka.

 In the summer of 2009, Nozuka began working on his second studio album while touring and playing live shows in Europe.
 The record, titled You I Wind Land and Sea, was released in the US on April 13, 2010, and debuted at Number 118 on the Billboard 200 Albums Chart.

-On February 18, 2010, Nozuka lent his vocals alongside fifty Canadian musicians to a reworked version of K'naan's "Wavin' Flag", in support of relief efforts in Haiti, following a 7.0 magnitude earthquake.
-Other artists involved included K'naan himself, Nelly Furtado, Kardinal Offishall, Avril Lavigne, Lights, Drake, Fefe Dobson, Esthero, Jacob Hoggard, and Justin Bieber.
-The track was released on iTunes on March 12, 2010, with all proceeds going to World Vision, Free the Children, and War Child.

 In November 2011, Nozuka collaborated with the Slakadeliqs on their single "Love Controls the Sun", from their debut album, The Other Side of Tomorrow.

 Nozuka has performed the song "Gone" in his live shows but has yet to include it on an album.
 Wu-Tang Clan member RZA came across the track and decided to sample it.
 Joined by Kobra Khan, James Black, and Nozuka, they released the song, also titled "Gone," in October 2011 as a tribute to former Wu-Tang Clan member Ol' Dirty Bastard.

 Nozuka has also had various acting roles, including an appearance on Degrassi: The Next Generation as Chuck Hosada, the fictional brother to recurring character Chester, played by Nozuka's real-life brother Philip.
 George Nozuka also appeared in the same episode, playing the third brother, Chad.

 In April 2014, Nozuka released his third studio album, Ulysees.
 After spending 2010 touring, he took a break to produce the record himself, resulting in a four-year gap between releases.
 The album is backed by the singles "Right by You" and "Sweet Lover".
 In 2018, he published his fourth album, Run to Waters.